-Despite being a small town, Rockport has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Rockport, a lot of people use the train to get to work every day though Rockport is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Rockport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rockport include English, Italian, German, and French .
+Important ancestries of people in Rockport include Irish, Italian, German, and Scottish.